 A former roommate took this photo of Matthew Murray performing in a December 14, 2002, Christmas program.

-He said Murray was told in December 2002 he would not be allowed to join a mission trip to Bosnia.
-That was five days after Murray performed a pair of dark rock songs at a concert at the mission that made fellow workers "pretty scared," according to Werner.
+Werner said five days before Murray was told in 2002 he could not make the Bosnia trip, Murray performed a pair of dark rock songs at a concert at the mission that made fellow workers "pretty scared."